Search for geospatial/GIS data

 Contributors:

-14. Title: LiDAR-Derived Intensity Images for Vilas County, WI 2022
+17. Title: Lidar-Derived Intensity Images for Taylor County, WI 2024

 Contributors:

-Summary: This data represents a LiDAR-derived intensity images for Vilas County, Wisconsin in 2022.
-LiDAR intensity is recorded as the return strength of a laser beam.
+Summary: This data represents Lidar-derived intensity images for Taylor County, Wisconsin in 2024.
+Lidar intensity is recorded as the return strength of a laser beam.
 It is a bi-product, provided as an integer number between 1-256.
 This number varies with the composition of the surface object reflecting the laser beam.
 A low number indicates low reflectivity while a high number indicates high reflectivity.
 The intensity of the laser beam return can also be affected by the angle of arrival (scan angle), range, surface composition, roughness, and moisture content.

 Contributors:

-Summary: This data represents LiDAR-derived breaklines for Oneida County, Wisconsin in 2022.
+Summary: This data represents Lidar-derived breaklines for Taylor County, Wisconsin in 2024.
 Hydro breaklines maintain the definition of water-related features in an elevation model.
 They are used to capture linear discontinuities in the surface, lake shorelines, single-line drains for small rivers, and double-line drains for large rivers.

 Contributors: